MCrossley86/Luma_v.1/README.md

-### Summary of Hybrid-Driven Framework Development
+### Summary of Keyword-Driven Framework Development

 1. **Test Scenarios and Cases**
    - Wrote test scenarios and cases for account registration.